 Stainless steel heat exchanger condensing gas units have been generally doing well service-wise.
-Cast aluminum heat exchanger units where supply water pH (acidity) has not been addressed at installation and at further maintenance points have had issues, to which we can personally attest.
+Cast aluminum heat exchanger units where supply water pH (acidity) has not been addressed at installation or at further maintenance points have had issues, to which we can personally attest.
 Given this reservation they have also performed reasonably well.
 Being quite sophisticated control-wise, one has to admire the engineered system integrity of these condensing gas systems.
-They certainly do flag service and maintenance issues with their sophisticated sensor systems!
+They certainly do flag service and maintenance issues with their sophisticated sensor complements!

-However a disturbing pattern is emerging and the alarms are sounding in the trade journals and forums.
+However, a disturbing pattern is emerging and the alarms are sounding in the trade journals and forums.
 Premature welded stainless heat exchanger leakage failures are being reported, some “out-of-the-box” or within weeks of installation.
 A reduced anticipated installed system operating life of 15 years or less is also reported.
 The common cause for all should be water condition issues, but it’s also become manufacturing process integrity in some cases.
 Regardless, manufacturers are countering with stringent water condition qualification requirements within their typically 10-Year Pro-Rated Warranties.
 Not only do water conditions have to be measured and recorded at installation, but subsequent annual service procedures must re-qualify and record these values.
 Violate your water control guidelines and void your warranties!

-Oil-fired appliances on the other hand are a different animal, with combustion containment and management issues paramount in their design.
+Oil-fired appliances on the other hand are a different animal, with combustion energy containment and management paramount in their design.
 Heating oil has over 60% more energy content per gallon than gases and can’t be technologically “modulated” (vary the firing rate) as with a gas appliance.
 Adjusting the output of an oil boiler is done by managing system temperature and/or by utilizing multiple boilers (MBS Systems) in larger installations.
 Therefore the oil boiler must be designed to perform at its maximum firing rate and within its design parameters.
-This is typically accomplished by using a cast-iron heat exchanger, and has been for the last two hundred years!
+This is typically accomplished by using a cast-iron heat exchanger, and has been for the past two hundred years!

 We must now extend the preceding arguments to contemporary oil & gas appliance issues.
-There are three emerging problems documented in Heating Trade Publications that must be addressed:
+There are three emerging problems well documented in Heating Trade Publications that must be addressed:

 - “COLD-SHOTTING”.
 A trade term that describes the condition where cold water is introduced into a hot boiler and thermally “shocks” the heat exchanger metallurgy.
 Single or cumulative events can result in catastrophic metal fracturing, seal and/or weld joinery failures.
 The “solution” is the additional piping and installation of a Boiler Return Water Temperature Control Valve to any condensing or low-mass boiler system.
 This is not an issue with a high-mass cast-iron boiler, nor has it ever been.
-Please note that Delta-T ECM Hydronic Distribution Technology, properly applied negates this issue altogether.
+Please note that Delta-T ECM Hydronic Distribution Technology properly applied negates this issue altogether.
 (See further.)

 Considering the aforementioned, we much prefer high-mass boilers with their “thermal damping” and reduced cycling characteristics.
 More iron mass and water capacity equals less burner cycling and ultimately longer component life.
 We have noted in fact (although we don’t advocate it) that ultimately the maintenance cycle is now more dictated by the quality and amount of fuel oil passed through our Weil-McLain Ultra Series Triple-Pass Boilers than calendar cycles.
 Their heat exchanger passages are very open compared to prior generation two-pass units.
-Combined with the combustion quality of the Beckett NX Burner you generate very little ash and accumulation.
+Combined with the combustion quality of the Beckett NX Burner you generate very little ash accumulation.
 The same cannot be said of a nameless foreign boiler that seems to have high ash generation and more frequent maintenance calls.
 (We refuse to service them, by the way — hire the mechanic with that “Mercedes”.)

 Summarizing, weigh the operating characteristics of your particular hydronic system application before you select any boiler.
 In particular look at an intelligent hydronic distribution option such as the Taco® Delta-T ECM Distribution System.
 Just “plugging and playing” a low-mass boiler into your system may not play too long, nor too well.